kemalderya/kemalderya/README.md

 ## Hi there 👋

-I'm Kemal Derya, a Ph.D. candidate passionate about cybersecurity and cryptography research.
+I'm Kemal Derya, a Ph.D. candidate passionate about cybersecurity and cryptography research, advised by Berk Sunar.

 ### 🎓 Current Status
 - Ph.D. candidate at Worcester Polytechnic Institute (Massachusetts, USA)